 As a small team in a high-growth business environment, it’s important that everyone on the team is bettering themselves both in and out of the office.
-Working intensively all day mentally should be complemented by a healthy amount of physical exercise.
+A mentally intense workday should be complemented by recharging outside the office, too.
 That’s why we provide a monthly wellness stipend ($50) to be spent however you’d like (e.g. gym, fitness classes, meditation).
 We also provide a monthly education stipend ($25) for continuous learning to be used on books or courses.
 And if there is a conference or seminar that’s relevant to what you’re working on – we’ll cover the cost!
-To round it out, we don’t want getting to and from work to be stressful so we provide monthly commuting benefits ($100) so you only start sweating once you get to that fitness class ;)
+To round it out, we don’t want getting to and from work to be stressful, which is why we provide monthly commuting benefits ($100) so you only start sweating once you get to that fitness class ;)

 We want what we build to be scalable and ensure that our tech is future proof and deliver best results by not using brittle approaches.